ShaShaMan26/SSRG/README.md

 ## Creating New Levels

-Since I'm sick of this project already, you have to navagate to the `songs` folder belonging to the `SSRG` folder in your `AppData` folder to create new levels.
+Since I'm sick of this project already, you have to navigate to the `songs` folder belonging to the `SSRG` folder in your `AppData` folder to create new levels.
 Once there, create a new folder and name it whatever you want to show up in the songs list.
 Inside of that folder needs to be three things:

 ### Music File